List of regions in Canada

-The list of regions of Canada is a summary of geographical areas on a hierarchy that ranges from national (groups of provinces and territories) at the top to local regions and sub-regions of provinces at the bottom.
+The list of regions in Canada is a summary of geographical areas on a hierarchy that ranges from national (groups of provinces and territories) at the top to local regions and sub-regions of provinces at the bottom.
 Administrative regions that rank below a province and above a municipality are also included if they have a comprehensive range of functions compared to the limited functions of specialized government agencies.
 Some provinces and groups of provinces are also quasi-administrative regions at the federal level for purposes such as representation in the Senate of Canada.
 However regional municipalities (or regional districts in British Columbia) are included with local municipalities in the article List of municipalities in Canada.

 National regions

 The six geographical regions of Canada defined by Statistics Canada:

 The provinces and territories are sometimes grouped into regions, listed here from west to east by province, followed by the three territories.
 Seats in the Senate are equally divided among four regions: the West, Ontario, Quebec, and the Maritimes, with special status for Newfoundland and Labrador as well as for the three territories of Northern Canada ('the North').
 This is the only regional scheme that has any legal status or function.
 Regional representation on the Supreme Court of Canada is governed more by convention than by law.
 Quebec is the only region with a legally guaranteed quota of three judges on the bench.
 The other regions are usually represented by three judges from Ontario, two from Western Canada (typically but not formally one from British Columbia and one from the Prairie Provinces) and one from Atlantic Canada.
 The three territories do not have any separate representation on the Supreme Court.

 Statistics Canada uses the six-region model for the Geographical Regions of Canada.
 Immigration, Refugees and Citizenship Canada uses the five-region model, while seven regions are commonly used for polling.
 The various models are derived from the three-region scheme by progressively subdividing the western and eastern regions (the northern region is the same for all models) into smaller and smaller units consisting of provinces or groups of provinces.
 If the models are not treated as mutually exclusive, eight distinct national regions can be identified when the three western regions of the seven region scheme are combined with the two Atlantic regions of the Senate method and the Ontario, Quebec, and Northern regions common to both schemes.